hubertdungen/MonitorSwitcher/README.md

-# Monitor Swapper
+# Monitor Switcher

-Monitor Swapper is a simple, lightweight PowerShell script designed to switch your primary display between multiple monitors on a Windows-based system.
+Monitor Switcher is a simple, lightweight PowerShell script designed to switch your primary display between multiple monitors on a Windows-based system.
 The script keeps a log to remember which monitor was last set as the primary one and alternates sequentially through all available monitors.

 ## Getting Started